Sign up to our newsletter

 Matching Legal Technology to Your Objectives

 Another way to determine whether you need CLM or workflow automation is by looking at the outcomes or metrics that you are attempting to improve.
-CLM is a better fit if you are more interested in contract intelligence whilst workflow automation is a better fit if you are more interested in process improvement.
+CLM is a better fit if you are more interested in contract intelligence whilst contract management workflow automation is a better fit if you are more interested in process improvement.

-You likely need a CLM if you are looking to improve | You likely need Workflow automation if you are looking to improve |
+You need a CLM if you want to improve | You need workflow automation if you want to improve |

 ---|---|